Llugwy Hall

 The 1861 Census records Llugwy as the home of Robert Anwyl, aged 73, a "Landed proprietor", and his sister Elizabeth Anwyl, aged 68.
 The names of 4 servants are also listed.
 Further members of the Anwyl family are recorded as living at the nearby property of Llwynon.

 The 1901 Census makes reference to "Llugwy", "Llugwy Lodge", "Llugwy Lodge Cottage" and "Llugwy Stable".
 Members of the Anwyl family are again recorded as living at Llwynon.

 Some Roman vases have been found near Llugwy, and on the other bank of the river are the remains of a Roman fortlet called Cefn Caer, at Erglodd farm, between Taliesin and Talybont.
 It is thought that the fort guarded a ford or ferry crossing of the river Dyfi on the Sarn Helen Roman road.

-Today the property, a Grade 2 listed building, is a private house.
+Today the property, a Grade II listed building, is a private house.
 At some time after 1948 it was apparently used for institutional care.
 It seems to have opened as a hotel, known as the Llugwy Hall Country House Hotel, in 1980, being advertised from early 1981.
 Later, it was a hotel and (later) Management Training Centre, known as Llugwy Hall Country House and owned by Llugwy Hall Ltd. However, it closed in the 1990s.

-Members of the Anwyl family still live in Gwynedd.

-A small chalet park stands in the grounds of Llugwy.
-This was developed about 1970.

-Today Llugwy is variously known as "Llugwy Hall" and "Plas Llugwy".